 This document has been developed in line with recommendations from RANZCOG for all Australian pregnant women.
 For general inquiries about COVID-19 you can call the national hotline on 1800 020 080 or visit the dedicated national website.

-Seek information from trusted sources, including SA Health, the Australian Government or the World Health Organisation.

-If you need emergency obstetric care, unrelated to COVID-19, the Women's Assessment Service at the WCH is open 24/7.
+Seek information from trusted sources, including SA Health, the Australian Government or the World Health Organisation If you need emergency obstetric care, unrelated to COVID-19, the Women's Assessment Service at the WCH is open 24/7 and can be contacted via the WCH switchboard on (08) 8161 7000.